-1.2 Explain the key elements of the legal framework surrounding diversity and inclusion.
+1.2 Explain the key aspects of antidiscrimination legislation and regulation associated with equality, diversity and inclusion.

-Overview of equality and diversity legislation; the Equality Act 2010, protected characteristics, Equality Impact Assessment (EqIA) requirements; ethnicity, gender and pay gap data, an assessment of group-based discrimination and disadvantage and how organisations can protect groups and individuals from unlawful direct or indirect discrimination, harassment and victimisation.
-Review of key employment cases to highlight the consequences of non-compliance and demonstrate regulation in action.
+Overview of equality, diversity and inclusion legislation; the Equality Act 2010, protected characteristics, Equality Impact Assessment (EqIA) requirements; ethnicity, gender and pay gap data and reporting.
+Workplace discrimination and how legislation can protect groups and individuals from unlawful direct or indirect discrimination, harassment, victimisation, stereotyping and prejudicial attitudes.
+Review of key precedent employment cases to highlight the consequences of non-compliance and demonstrate regulation in action.
+Advising others on the application of EDI legislation and ensuring accountability.

-1.3 Identify the barriers to achieve diversity and inclusion in organisations.
+1.3 Identify the barriers to achieving equality, diversity and inclusion in organisations.

-Weaknesses in senior leadership commitment/lack of willingness to present a compelling case, difficulties in attracting a diverse workforce, costs, creating positive role models, managing change, overcoming individual and group resistance/conflict, teamworking dynamics, cultural differences, misinformation and information gaps, deficiencies in training and development.
+Key EDI issues in organisations and how to raise awareness of these.
+For example, weaknesses in senior leadership and line management's commitment/lack of willingness/shared vision to embrace EDI.
+Difficulties in attracting a diverse workforce, static culture, costs, creating positive role models, managing change, overcoming individual and group resistance/conflict, teamworking dynamics, cultural differences, misinformation and information gaps, deficiencies in learning and development.

-- 2 Be able to ensure diversity and inclusion is reflected and promoted in the organisation. - 2.1 Conduct an organisational review to improve diversity and inclusion in an organisational context.
+- 2 Be able to ensure equality, diversity and inclusion is reflected and promoted in the organisation. - 2.1 Conduct an organisational review to improve equality, diversity and inclusion in an organisational context.

-Focus on a range of organisational policies and practices, including but not limited to flexible working policy, recruitment and selection, talent acquisition and talent management, promotion, training and development, reward; consider factors such as access requirements and criteria setting, for example age, experience, qualifications, job duties, hours of work, place of work, dress code and other facets of personal appearance.
+Examination of a range of organisational policies and practices, including but not limited to flexible working policy, recruitment and selection, talent acquisition and talent management, promotion, learning and development, reward; consider factors such as access requirements and criteria setting, for example age, experience, qualifications, job duties, hours of work, place of work, dress code and other facets of personal appearance.